sinae99/Daily-SPL-Basics/README.md

 # Daily-SPL-Basics
-Some Splunk queries that might be useful for SOC daily routine (SOC L1 Diaries!)
+Some Splunk queries that might be useful for SOC daily routine (SOC L1 Diaries)

-All of these queries are just usecases that ive wrote to give you ideas and key concepts that could help you in your SOC environment
+All of these queries are just "**simple**" usecases to give you "**ideas**" and key concepts that could help you in your SOC environment

-Each query can be better and more advanced , it only depends on you and your skills (+ your Company and your Log plicies).
+Each query can be more advanced , it only depends on you and your skills (+ your Company and your Log plicies).

 --------------------------------------------------------------------------------------------------------------------------------------------------------
 ### Incoming Traffic from Internet